alice-biometrics/onboarding-android/README.md

 `AliceOnboarding` can be used with two differnet authentication modes:

 * Trial (Using ALiCE Onboarding Sandbox): Recommended only in the early stages of integration.
-    - Pros: This mode do not need backend integration.
+    - Pros: This mode does not need backend integration.
     - Cons: Security.
 * Production (Using your Backend): In a production deployment we strongly recommend to use your backend to obtain required TOKENS.
     - Pros: Security.
 Only your backend is able to do critical operations.